Top 10 Myths About Anterior Cruciate Ligament (ACL) Surgery – Busted!

 Anterior cruciate ligament (ACL) injuries are among the most common sports-related injuries, often requiring surgical intervention for proper recovery.
-However, many patients hesitate to pursue surgery or harbour unrealistic expectations due to widespread myths and misconceptions.
+However, many patients hesitate to pursue surgery or harbor unrealistic expectations due to widespread myths and misconceptions.
 These false beliefs can delay treatment and affect recovery outcomes.

 In this blog, we’ll address and dispel some of the most common myths about ACL surgery to help patients make informed decisions about their treatment.

-Myth 1: ACL Injuries Always Require Surgery
+Myth 1: Anterior Cruciate Ligament Injuries Always Require Surgery

 The Reality: